• Skip to main content

 • Roll out the pastry to a circle slightly larger than 30cm.
 Place the pastry disc on a baking tray lined with parchment paper.
 Prick all over with a fork and then pop it in the fridge while you make the filling and slice the tomatoes.

-• Combine the mascarpone, parmesan, basil, salt and pepper.
+• Combine the mascarpone, Parmesan, garlic, basil, salt and pepper.
 Slice the tomatoes and put the ends in a separate pile, (you can use these to make a pasta sauce).

 • Spread the mascarpone mixture across the centre of the pastry circle, leaving a space of about 3cm between the edge and the mixture.
 Arrange the tomatoes on top of the cheese, making sure they over lap and are close together,(see photo).
 Season the tart with a little salt & pepper and sprinkle over a generous pinch of sugar.
 Bake for 30 minutes, then reduce the temperature to 150°C fan for a further 35 minutes.
 Cut away the burnt edges.
 Serve warm or at room temperature.
 Just before serving drizzle over a little olive oil.
 Serve with a dressed green salad.